This article contains referral links, and we will be compensated for any purchase made by clicking on them.

 Step one: Know your expenses

 If you are going to freelance write the first thing you need to know is how much money you need to make to survive.
 Once you decide this you can then find out how much you need to work.
 This means including your expenses such as rent, cable, car payment, etc., and your variable bills, such as spending money, to have fun.
 Once you do this, you figure out how many articles you need to write to survive.
-Let’s say your total expenses equal $2,000 a month.
+Let's say your total expenses equal $2,000 a month.
 If you are getting paid $20 per article that totals to 25 articles you would have to write a week, five articles a day.
 While that may seem like a lot, the more you write the easier it becomes.
-I went from taking hours to write an article to 30 minutes.
+I went from taking hours to write an article for 30 minutes.
 Once you find how much you need to write to survive, you take the next step in making a daily schedule.

 Step two: Make a daily plan

 One of the more difficult parts of freelance writing is that you have to take the time out to actually write!
-This may not seem like a difficult task, but in a world where people are used to having managers giving you tasks, it can be quite difficult for you to stay discipline enough to write.
+This may not seem like a difficult task, but in a world where people are used to having managers giving you tasks, it can be quite difficult for you to stay disciplined enough to write.
 So the best way to combat this is to make a daily plan.
 Make sure you have a nice quiet area to work in.
 This could be your local bookstore that has a quiet spot or a home office.
 Regardless of where you write, make sure you get up early and choose a certain time to write.
-My usual daily schedule started with me choosing my five articles for the day and giving myself mini deadlines to stick to them.
-I always took a time out for lunch, and got right back to work once I finished.
+My usual daily schedule started with me choosing my five articles for the day and giving myself mini-deadlines to stick to them.
+I always took a time out for lunch and got right back to work once I finished.
 Some days I worked later than others depending on how well I focused, but I made sure to meet my daily quota every time.

 Step 3: Stick To it!

 Sure this may seem like a no-brainer, but freelance writing is not for everyone.
 You have to write a certain amount of content every day in order to survive, and sometimes it can be mentally draining.
-If the idea of writing 20 or more articles a week does not appeal to you, than maybe this should not be an option for you, but it is certainly convenient.
+If the idea of writing 20 or more articles a week does not appeal to you than maybe this should not be an option for you, but it is certainly convenient.
 It was great for me while I continued my job search for the perfect career and it also made it possible for me to start a business of my own on the side.
 It is not for everyone, but it could be an option for many.